Plantago major, Plantago lancelota

 Plantain Medicinal Properties and Herbal Use

-Plantain is edible and medicinal, the young leaves are edible raw in salad or cooked as a pot herb, they are very rich in vitamin B1 and riboflavin.
-The herb has a long history of use as an alternative medicine dating back to ancient times.
+Plantain is edible and medicinal, the young leaves are edible raw in salad or cooked as a pot herb.
+They are very rich in vitamin B1 and Riboflavin.
+Plantain herb has a long history of use as an alternative medicine dating back to ancient times.
 Being used as a panacea (medicinal for everything) in some cultures, one American Indian name for the plant translates to "life medicine."
 And recent research indicates that this name may not be far from true!

 Plantain is a perennial herb, thought to be of Eurasian origin and now naturalized throughout the world.
 Plantain is considered a common and noxious weed by some and a miracle plant by others.